 The Cotton Club, patronized by New York’s elite, was dubbed “the Aristocrat of Harlem.”
 Located on the second floor of a two-story building at the corner of West 142nd Street and Lenox Avenue, now Malcolm X Boulevard, it began life as Club Deluxe in 1920.
 The name change came in 1923 when Owney Madden, a prominent bootlegger and gangster took ownership of the club.
 The performers and staff members were black; but only white customers were welcome.

 The Cotton Club, a cornerstone of the Jazz Age and the Harlem Renaissance, was renowned for the high quality of its floorshows.
-The Columbia Broadcasting System, CBS, broadcasted what was known as the Cotton Club Parade over the airwaves, introducing new and established talent to listeners across the United States.
+The Columbia Broadcasting System, CBS, broadcasted what was known as the Cotton Club Parade over the airwaves, presenting new and established talent to listeners across the United States.

 Bessie Smith (1894–1937) and Josephine Baker (1906–1975) regularly sang at the Cotton Club, the place to see and be seen.
 Duke Ellington (1899–1974) led the Cotton Club band from 1927 to 1930, and sporadically over the eight years after that.